lohitpt252003/backend-for-annaforces/README.md

 The `services/judge_service.py` is responsible for evaluating submitted code.
 It now accepts a `submission_id` in its `grade_submission` function to facilitate live status updates.

 For each test case, the `judge_service` first calls the `/api/execute` endpoint on the executor service.
 If the code runs successfully, it then calls the `/api/validate` endpoint on the same service, passing the validator code, the user's output, and the test case input to get a verdict.
 The validator code is read from the `validator.py` file within the problem's directory in the `DATA` repository.
-This verdict is then used to determine the status of the test case.
+This verdict is then then used to determine the status of the test case.

 ### Problem Service